-There are no more 2019 courses running.
+This course will not run again during 2019.
 Please register your details and we will keep you up to date with news on course intakes.

 Process mining is an innovative approach to extract business process insights from transactional data commonly recorded by IT systems.
 The idea is to use this data to analyse and improve organisational productivity along performance dimensions such as efficiency, quality, compliance and risk.
 By using data rather than perceptions gained from interviews and workshops, process mining shifts the way of thinking from “confidence-based” to “evidence-based” business process management.